webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 The store owner should first [sign up with KuantoKusta](https://mystore.kuantokusta.pt/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin).

-This plugin was developed in partnership with KuantoKusta and it’s the WooCommerce approved and advised solution by this price comparison website and marketplace.
+This plugin was developed in partnership with KuantoKusta and it’s the WooCommerce-approved and advised solution by this price comparison website and marketplace.
 The KuantoKusta logo and brand are copyrighted and are used with their permission.

 == Features ==

 * Price comparison and Marketplace modes;
 * Choose product types to include in the feed;
 * Include product variations;
-* Default values for stock, shipping cost, maximum preparation time and maximum delivery time;
+* Default values for stock, shipping cost, maximum preparation time, and maximum delivery time;
 * Product-level options to hide from feed, EAN/UPC, brand, shipping cost, maximum preparation time and maximum delivery time;
 * One photo per product;
 * Integration with the KuantoKusta javascript tracking code (experimental);
 * Developer hooks;
-* Very limited technical support (bug fixing only);
+* Minimal technical support (bug fixing only);

 == PRO add-on features ==

-In addition to all you can do with the free plugin, the [paid add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) offers you a number of additional features:
+In addition to all you can do with the free plugin, the [paid add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) offers you several additional features:

 * Priority technical support;
+* In the next version: Adjust price to send to Kuanto Kusta: add/subtract percentage, round up/down, and add/subtract value to all products;
-* Default values for express shipping cost, minimum preparation time, minimum delivery time and maximum and minimum delivery time on express shipping;
+* Default values for Brand, Express shipping cost, Minimum preparation time, Minimum delivery time, and Maximum and Minimum delivery time on express shipping;
-* Product-level options for express shipping cost, minimum preparation time, minimum delivery time and maximum, minimum delivery time on express shipping and brand sku;
+* Product-level options for Express shipping cost, Minimum preparation time, Minimum delivery time, Maximum and Minimum delivery time on express shipping, and Brand SKU;
-* Variation-level EAN/UPC and Brand SKU / MPN;
+* Variation-level EAN/UPC and Brand SKU/MPN;
+* Append variation description to the product title;
-* Get EAN/UPC from the WooCommerce "unique identifier" product field (default), any taxonomy or any custom field (for integration with other plugins)
+* Get EAN/UPC from the WooCommerce “unique identifier” product field (default since WooCommerce 9.2 - our field before that), any taxonomy, or any custom field (for integration with other plugins)
-* Get Brand, Brand SKU / MPN and EAN/UPC from our product field (default), any taxonomy or any custom field (for integration with other plugins), or from the default brand settings field;
+* Get Brand, Brand SKU/MPN and EAN/UPC from our product field (default), any taxonomy or any custom field (for integration with other plugins), or from the default brand settings field;
-* Get Category from the native WooCommerce product categories, any taxonomy or any custom field (for integration with other plugins);
+* Get Category from the native WooCommerce product categories, any other taxonomy, or any custom field (for integration with other plugins);
-* Integration with [BigBuy Dropshipping Connector for WooCommerce](https://wordpress.org/plugins/bigbuy-wc-dropshipping-connector/): get EAN from the BigBuy's reference table
+* Integration with [BigBuy Dropshipping Connector for WooCommerce](https://wordpress.org/plugins/bigbuy-wc-dropshipping-connector/): get EAN from the BigBuy’s reference table
 * Up to 5 photos per product;
-* Custom attributes (like flavour, colour, genre, material, size, etc.) based on WooCommerce product attributes;
+* Custom attributes (like flavor, colour, genre, material, size, etc.) based on WooCommerce product attributes;
 * [Discount Rules for WooCommerce](https://wordpress.org/plugins/woo-discount-rules/) beta and limited compatibility;
 * Continued development;